AYPatrL04/MIT-6.824-2021/Note.md

 When primary and backup occurs the network partition problem while they are still able to communicate with the storage server, they will assume that the opposite machine is down, and trying to act as the new primary to change the flag in storage through the test-and-set (sets a new value and returns the original value) atomic operation, and whoever finished the operation in advance will be marked as new primary.
 The latter one will receive the changed value and realize that it is the latter one, and give up becoming primary (terminate itself).

-- When is the flag be initialed?
+- When is the flag initialed?
   - Firstly a primary is started, and a backup is started for backup.
 Then a repair plan is needed to guarantee that if primary fails, the backup can take its place.
 In VM-FT, the repair plan is executed manually by monitor software.
 It creates a new replica based on the VM image, and when the backup started and finished the backup, the flag is reset according to the protocol.
 - What will happen if the logging channel or the channel the client used to access the server breaks?
   - If the channel broke, the server will no longer serve the client as long as primary and backup themselves work well, and nothing can be done except wait until the network being repaired.